Jovita Feitosa

+Paraguayan War.
+Upon being discovered she was fêted as a patriotic heroine, although the authorities forbade her to participate in a combatant role.
+She has been interpreted as a military heroine, as a symbol for the war against sexism, as a tool of Imperial recruitment propaganda, and as an archetypal warrior-maiden.

 Biography

 Feitosa was born in Tauá.
 Her parents were Maximiano Bispo de Oliveira and Maria Alves Feitosa.
 She was described as being of medium height and having Indian features.
 After the death of her mother from cholera, Feitosa moved to Jaicós with her father to live with relatives.
 Here, she studied music.
-After a disagreement with an uncle, she set aside her music aspirations and moved to Teresina, where, at age 17, she enlisted in the military campaign of the Paraguayan War.
-In her first attempt at enlistment, she dressed as a man, cut her hair in a military style, wrapped her breasts, and wore a leather hat, attempting to look provincial.
-Though she managed to enlist, her feminine traits and holes in her ears gave her away and she was exposed by a woman in the marketplace.
+After a disagreement with an uncle, she set aside her music aspirations and moved to Teresina.

+Aged 17, she tried to become a soldier in the Paraguayan War.
+Disguised as a man, with a military-style haircut, her breasts wrapped up, and wearing military headgear, she walked more than 250 miles to the provincial capital to enlist.
+Her feminine traits and holes in her ears gave her away and she was exposed by a woman in the marketplace.

 Upon being taken to the police for questioning, she sobbed uncontrollably and expressed a desire to fight in the trenches.
 Though an offer was made to her to become an auxiliary nurse, she declined, stating she wanted to avenge the "humiliation passed by his countrymen at the hands of heartless Paraguayans."
 After her case was brought to the attention of Franklin Dória, Baron of Loreto, then president (the equivalent to the current post of governor) of the Province of Piauí, she was allowed to join the National Army as a second sergeant.
 She received uniforms and headed to Parnaíba with the other volunteers.
 She set out from Teresina on a steamship which eventually carried 1302 Piauíenses who comprised the 2nd Grouping of Volunteers, under the command of Major John Fernandes de Moraes.
 After arriving in Recife and São Luís, she was honored for her bravery, and dined with the presidents of the provinces.